Wienproject/EDA---AirBNB-Singapore/README.md

 In order to approach to the Analysist,  first thing is determining what are the most critical factors to expand our business area.

-4 most important factorsa are needed to be identified, which are:
+4 most important factors are needed to be identified, which are:
 Neighbourhood_group and Neighbourhood
 Price
 Occupancy Rate